Formation (association football): 5–4–1

 This is a particularly defensive formation, with an isolated forward and a packed defence.
 Again, however, a couple of attacking full-backs can make this formation resemble something like a 3–6–1.
 One of the most famous cases of its use is the Euro 2004-winning Greek national team.

 Incomplete formations

-When a player is sent off (i.e. after being shown a red card) or leaves the field due to an injury or other reason with no ability to be replaced with a substitute, teams generally fall back to defensive formations such as 4–4–1 or 5–3–1.
-Only when facing a negative result will a team with ten players play in a risky attacking formation such as 4–3–2, 3–4–2, or even 4–2–3.
+When a player is sent off (i.e. after being shown a red card) or leaves the field due to an injury or other reason with no ability to be replaced with a substitute, teams generally fall back to defensive formations such as 4–4–1, 5–3–1 or even 5-4-0.
+Often only when facing a negative result will a team with ten players play in a risky attacking formation such as 4–3–2, 3–4–2, or even 4–2–3.
 If one or more players are also sent off, teams often adopt all-out attacking or all-out defensive formations, depending on the score.
+If two players are sent off or hurt, the common formations are a 4-4-0 hoping to block attacks until the game is over, or a 4-3-1 where the 3 man midfield & 1 man up front will slide across in defence and creating chances with long through balls hoping for the fast striker to beat the defence with speed.